-19 Charles Nau said that the neighboring residents appear to be attempting to control the activity of 20 the applicant.
-He indicated that a property owner has the right to build on their property within 21 the framework of the Code requirements.
-He commented that the bulk of structures is regulated 22 by the amount of square footage that is permitted by the Code, and the appearance of bulk can be 23 subjective.
+Charles Nau said that the neighboring residents appear to be attempting to control the activity of the applicant.
+He indicated that a property owner has the right to build on their property within the framework of the Code requirements.
+He commented that the bulk of structures is regulated by the amount of square footage that is permitted by the Code, and the appearance of bulk can be subjective.

-David Hennessy, a resident of the 3600 block of The Strand, commented that there is a reason 25 that the two subject parcels have separate addresses.
-He said that he feels there are no findings 26 that can be made to approve the application.
-He said that no one in the neighborhood is asking 27 the applicant to demolish any structures or conform to the current Code.
-He said that there have 28 29 been no improvements to the existing structures.
+David Hennessy, a resident of the 3600 block of The Strand, commented that there is a reason that the two subject parcels have separate addresses.
+He said that he feels there are no findings that can be made to approve the application.
+He said that no one in the neighborhood is asking the applicant to demolish any structures or conform to the current Code.
+He said that there have been no improvements to the existing structures.
 He said that the nonconformities are not minor in nature, and there are no precedents for such an approval.
-He stated that there are no 30 31 development plans being proposed for the subject property.
+He stated that there are no development plans being proposed for the subject property.
 He indicated that the lots in the area are 33 feet or slightly larger, and there is space between the structures.
-He said that there would 32 not be an objection if the applicant proposed a new development that would maintain the 33 neighborhood character, but that is not known at this time.
-He said that the applicant has a desire 34 to have the lot merger approved before any development is proposed; however, the discussion 35 should occur when a new construction plan is brought forward.
-He said that the neighbors do 36 not want a single lot of 88 feet, and there is no other construction in the neighborhood to that 37 size.
+He said that there would not be an objection if the applicant proposed a new development that would maintain the neighborhood character, but that is not known at this time.
+He said that the applicant has a desire to have the lot merger approved before any development is proposed; however, the discussion should occur when a new construction plan is brought forward.
+He said that the neighborhood to that size.
 He also commented that the setback is less than 3.1 feet with the underground equipment.

-38 proposed.
+Terry McCall, a resident of the 3600 block of The Strand, said that she is uncertain of the reasoning behind why the application is being considered now before any development is being proposed.
 She indicated that no one is asking the applicant to make any changes to the existing structure.
 She said that she feels that the reasoning behind approving the application should not be because new construction is not proposed when it is quite certain that the property will be redeveloped in the future.
 She indicated that she would be much more comfortable if building plans were brought forward so that the neighbors could have an idea of the new development.